 Using the just-in-time (JIT) access methodology, organizations can give elevate human and non-human users in real-time to provide elevated and granular elevated privileged access to an application or system in order to perform a necessary task.
 Cybersecurity industry analysts recommend JIT access as a way of provisioning secure privileged access by minimizing standing access.

-JIT access helps organizations provision access so that users only have the privileges to access to privileged accounts and resources when they need itthat access and not otherwiseany other times.
+JIT access helps organizations provision access so that users only have the privileges to access privileged accounts and resources when they need it, and not otherwise any other times.
 Instead of granting always-on (or standing) access (or standing access), organizations can use JIT access to limit access to a specific resource for a specific timeframe.
 This granular approach mitigates the risk of privileged account abuse by significantly reducing the amount of time a cyber attacker or malicious insider has to gain access to privileged accounts before moving laterally through a system and gaining unauthorized access to sensitive data.